You are here

 Summary

-• The SMM recorded nine ceasefire violations in Donetsk region.
-In the previous reporting period, it recorded 474 ceasefire violations in the region.
+• In Donetsk region, the SMM recorded 663 ceasefire violations, including 104 explosions.
+In the previous reporting period, it recorded 160 ceasefire violations in the region.

-• The Mission facilitated and monitored adherence to localized ceasefires to enable maintenance, construction and operation of critical civilian infrastructure.
+• The Mission facilitated and monitored adherence to localized ceasefires to enable maintenance and operation of critical civilian infrastructure.

-• The SMM continued following up on the situation of civilians, including at four entry-exit checkpoints and three corresponding checkpoints of the armed formations in Donetsk and Luhansk regions.
+• The SMM continued following up on the situation of civilians, including at four entry-exit checkpoints and five corresponding checkpoints of the armed formations in Donetsk and Luhansk regions.

-• The SMM’s freedom of movement continued to be restricted.*
+• The Mission’s freedom of movement continued to be restricted.
+Its unmanned aerial vehicles again experienced multiple instances of GPS signal interference.

 Categories: Central Europe